Reverse osmosis systems are designed to serve as an efficient and easy way of getting clean water for household uses.

 The lifespan of a RO system depends on the level of maintenance and servicing, and how frequently you replace the filters and membrane.
 If you adhere to best practices, you should be able to get out 10-15 years of top performance from your RO system.

-For best results, always get the best water filters and membranes from certified outlets.
+For better results, always get the water filters and membranes from certified outlets.
 Wrong or sub-standard replacement filters may harm your RO system, reduce its efficiency, or shorten its lifespan.

 Frequently asked questions – reverse osmosis

 Below is a list of the most commonly asked questions by users and enthusiasts of reverse osmosis filter systems.
 Each of the questions has been answered extensively to help you in the best possible way.

 The ideal location to install or store a RO system is under the kitchen sink.
 This is why they are called the under sink water filter systems.
 Such under-counter reverse osmosis systems come with a holding tank.
 The filtration process follows multiple phases, as listed below: